Neamar/KISS/docs/_posts/2018-02-17-how-to-hide-certain-phone-numbers.md

 ![Default phone number](/screenshots/contact-multiple-default-phone-number.png)

-> On some older phones, you'll need to restart KISS for the change to be visible: `⋮, KISS Settings, Advanced Settings, Restart KISS`.
+> On some older phones, you'll need to restart KISS for the change to be visible: `⋮, KISS Settings, Advanced settings, Restart KISS`.

 To revert the change, view your contact again, long press the default phone number and select "Clear default".
 All phones numbers will be displayed again.